Asymptotic causal inference with observational studies trimmed by the estimated propensity scores

-Importantly, existing methods, including \citet{crump2009dealing}, \citet{traskin2011defining} and \citet{fogarty2016discrete}, ignored the uncertainty in this design stage and restricted inference only to the trimmed sample.
-In contrast, we incorporate uncertainty in both the design and analysis stages.
-The non-smooth nature of trimming renders the target causal estimand not root-$n$ estimable \citep{crump2009dealing}.
-Therefore, instead of making a binary decision to include or exclude units from analysis, we propose to use a smooth weight function so that all units are weighted continuously.
-This smooth weighting approximates the existing sample trimming, but allows us to derive the asymptotic properties of the corresponding causal effect estimators using conventional linearization methods for two-step statistics.
-We formally show that the new weighting estimators are asymptotically linear, and thus the bootstrap can be used to construct confidence intervals.
+The objective of this article is to clarify a conceptual issue of sample trimming, which arises frequently in practice, leading to unambiguous definitions of causal parameters based on a well-defined target population.
+The non-smooth nature of trimming makes inference complicated.
+Therefore, instead of making binary decisions to include or exclude subjects from analysis, we propose to use a smooth weighting function so that all subjects are weighted continuously.
+This smooth weighting approximates the existing sample trimming, but allows us to derive the asymptotic properties of the corresponding causal estimators using conventional linearization methods for two-step statistics.
+We formally show that the new weighting estimator is asymptotically linear and the bootstrap can be used to construct confidence intervals.
 Moreover, by smoothing the indicator function, the resulting estimators gain precision, as demonstrated in the asymptotic analysis and simulation study.
 In addition to the average treatment effect, we extend \citet{crump2009dealing} to develop an optimal rule to select subpopulation for which the average treatment effect on the treated can be estimated most precisely, and establish asymptotic inference when support reduction is based estimated propensity scores.